mggg/mggg.github.io/index.markdown

 # Our Mission

-The **MGGG Redistricting Lab** is a research group at [Tisch College](https://tischcollege.tufts.edu/) of Tufts University, led by PI Moon Duchin, that grew out of an informal research collective called the Metric Geometry and Gerrymandering Group.
-Our staff has expertise and interests spanning mathematics (geometry, topology, discrete math, dynamics), algorithms, software development, geography, [STS](https://as.tufts.edu/sts/), law, and policy.
-We research data science interventions for civil rights.
+The **MGGG Redistricting Lab** is a research group at the [Brooks School of Public Policy](https://publicpolicy.cornell.edu/) at Cornell University, led by PI Moon Duchin, that grew out of an informal research collective called the Metric Geometry and Gerrymandering Group.
+From 2018-2024, the Lab was based in the [Tisch College of Civic Life](https://tischcollege.tufts.edu/) at Tufts University, where we maintain an affiliation.
+Together with our close collaborators, we have expertise and interests spanning mathematics (geometry, topology, discrete math, dynamics), algorithms, software development, geography, science studies, law, and policy.
+We research data science interventions – better mechanisms, better models, better metrics – for democracy.

 Our goals are these:

-- to pursue cutting-edge **research** in the basic science and practically relevant applications of geometry, topology, and computing to the redistricting problem;
+- to pursue cutting-edge **research** in the basic science and practically relevant applications of geometry, topology, and computing to the design of democratic mechanisms, including but not limited to redistricting and ranked choice voting;
 - to build open-source **tools and resources** that create public access and analytical power for better understanding election systems and their consequences;
 - to partner with **civil rights** organizations to reexamine and strengthen the